amandadavi7/PSI/README.md

 	./demo.exe -r 1 -p 4

-For `-p 5`: executing the unbalanced PSI protocol based on public key cryptography [1].
-It must be selected only the macro #define OPTIMIZED_PROTOCOLS, call `make` and opening two terminals in the root directory.
+For `-p 5` (Preprocessing): generating and sending a a RSQF [8] to the client in the unbalanced PSI protocol based on public key cryptography [1,2].
+It must be selected only the macros #define PREPROCESSING, #define NEW_KEY and #define GENERATE_AND_SEND in src/util/helpers, call `make` and opening two terminals in the root directory.
 Execute in the first terminal:

-	./demo.exe -r 0 -p 5 -n number_of_elements_in_filter
+	./demo.exe -r 0 -p 5 -f sample_sets/sample_alice

 and in the second terminal:

+	./demo.exe -r 1 -p 5

+For `-p 6`: executing the unbalanced PSI protocol based on public key cryptography [1].
+It must be selected only the macro #define OPTIMIZED_PROTOCOLS (#define CUCKOO_FILTER must be selected to use the Cuckoo filter), call `make` and opening two terminals in the root directory.
+Execute in the first terminal:

+	./demo.exe -r 0 -p 6 -n number_of_elements_in_filter

+and in the second terminal:

-	./demo.exe -r 1 -p 5 -f sample_sets/sample_bob
+	./demo.exe -r 1 -p 6 -f sample_sets/sample_bob

 This should print the following output in the second terminal: